lexandro/dockery/README.md

 bootstrap frameworks.
 All fixed, changes, enhancement or ideas are welcome! :)

-Enable remote access to docker daemon
+Enable remote access to Docker daemon
 =====================================

 To manage your docker host(s) with **dockermon** please please add the following parameters to your Docker daemon launcher: